aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 * No Lambda cold starts
 * No security concerns from arbitrary code execution
 * Fast discovery across many files

+???+ warning "Handler modules must be side-effect-free at import time"
+    While discovery uses static analysis (AST), **schema generation requires importing your handler modules** to extract route definitions.
+If a handler module runs code at import time - such as validating environment variables, opening database connections, or calling external services — the import will fail silently and its routes will be missing from the final schema.

+    If your schema is unexpectedly empty, check whether your handler files have decorators or top-level code that depends on runtime state.
+Move these to the handler function body or guard them with `if __name__ == "__main__"`.

 ### Discovery parameters